 Card is unblocked: The Business Rule will be executed when a card is unblocked.
 All product attributes and custom attributes are supported by this trigger.
 You can use this trigger on a card type together with conditions and set an action when the condition is met.
 For example, when a parent card type Theme is unblocked having a condition set on its priority attribute as Critical, perform the action to unblock all the child cards linked to it.

 Card is flagged: The Business Rule will be executed when a card is flagged.
 All product attributes and custom attributes are supported by this trigger.
 You can use this trigger on a card type together with conditions and set an action when the condition is met.
 For example, when the Due Date of a card type Defect is next week and its Priority is High, then the card should be flagged so that the team members can pay due attention to the card.

 Card is unflagged: The Business Rule will be executed when a card is unflagged.
 All product attributes and custom attributes are supported by this trigger.
 You can use this trigger on a card type together with conditions and set an action when the condition is met.

 WIP limit is reached or exceeded: The Business Rule will be executed if the WIP limit on any lane and column in the Kanban board is reached or exceeded its defined limit.
 When you configure a “WIP limit is reached or exceeded” rule, then any column of a Portfolio lane or any Percent Progress column of a Non-portfolio lane is not displayed as a Context in the Condition of that rule.
-As the WIP limit cannot be applied on any of such columns, so they can’t be used in a condition of a Business Rule.
+As the WIP limit cannot be applied to any of such columns, they can’t be used in a condition of a Business Rule.

-- For the User WIP, the Business Rule will be executed if the WIP limit of any active user on any open Kanban board under the app account is reached or exceeded its defined limit.
+- For the User WIP, the Business Rule will be executed if the WIP limit of any active user on any open Kanban board under the app account is reached or exceeds its defined limit.

 - For the User WIP limit, you need to first enable the “User WIP Limit Settings” under the Admin Settings.